Help - Maintaining your approvals - Pharmacy Assurance

 Pharmacy Assurance

-If the information contained within the technical pharmacy review form becomes outdated, for example due to a change in the protocol or other supporting documents, then you should refer to the guidance provided on this page for how to notify participating NHS/HSC sites.
+If the information within the technical pharmacy review form becomes outdated, for example due to a change in the protocol or other supporting documents, you should refer to this page for guidance on how to notify participating NHS/HSC sites.

 This page also provides recommendations for how NHS/HSC sites manage these amendments locally.